vipgupta/serverless-straggler-mitigation/README.md

 # Serverless Straggler Mitigation

 Matrix multiplication for serverless cloud computing with built-in straggler mitigation techniques.
+Running these files would require the pywren (http://pywren.io/) and the numpywren (https://github.com/Vaishaal/numpywren) packages to be installed.

 ## What is this?